-Low broadcast latency has become a mandatory requirement in any tenders and competitions for the building of head-end stations and CDNs.
-Previously, such criteria were applied only to sports broadcasting, but now operators require low latency from broadcast equipment suppliers for every sphere: broadcasting news, concerts, performances, interviews, talk shows, debates, e-sports, and gambling.
+Low latency video streaming has become a mandatory requirement in any tenders and competitions for the building of head-end stations and CDNs.
+Previously, such criteria were applied only to sports broadcasting, but now operators require low latency streaming from broadcast equipment suppliers for every sphere: broadcasting news, concerts, performances, interviews, talk shows, debates, e-sports, and gambling.

 This article has been contributed by Vitaly Suturikhin, Head of Integration and Technical Support Department, Elecard

 What is Latency?